The64thGamer/cheeseepedia/content/wiki/Waterbury, CT (983 Wolcott St).md

 gallery = ["Waterbury2019.png|thumb|Google Street View of the building in May 2019."]
 +++

-**Waterbury, CT (983 Wolcott St)** was a Pizza Time Theatre that opened in April 1982 and closed in 1984.
+<b>Waterbury, CT (983 Wolcott St)</b> was a Pizza Time Theatre that opened in April 1982 and closed in 1984.
 It was at auction before everything was thrown out.
 This location is not to be confused with the [Waterbury, CT (650 Wolcott St)]({{< ref "wiki/Waterbury, CT (650 Wolcott St).md" >}}) location, which opened on September 29, 1992, and closed on June 25, 2020.
 This location was the first in the New England region.
 It was located in the 2 Brothers Plaza.
 It had a [Balcony Stage]({{< ref "wiki/Cyberamics Balcony Stage.md" >}}), with only a few photos of it.

 As of March 2024, the location is a Goodwill Waterbury Store & Donation Station.

-## Stages ##
+<h2> Stages </h2>
 Waterbury opened with a [Balcony Stage]({{< ref "wiki/Cyberamics Balcony Stage.md" >}}) which stayed until closure.
 The animatronics are unknown to what happened with them after closure.
 {| class='wikitable'
 |+